 MA in Creative Writing with the University of Chichester.
 Open College of the Arts courses on short fiction and novel writing; several Arvon Foundation weeks on short and long fiction.

-I am a member of a work-shopping group and of the Royal Society of Literature and The Society of Authors.
+I am a member of the Royal Society of Literature and The Society of Authors.

-* Her Mother’s Daughter : longlisted for the Fish Short Story Prize; soon to be published by https://MIROnline
+* Her Mother’s Daughter : longlisted for the Fish Short Story Prize; published by https://MIROnline and now on the Showcase page of this site.

 I live in London.